jasomimo/animated-hamburger-menu/README.md

 # Animated Hamburger Menu
-Free animated hamburger menu, build created only by HTML, CSS and vanilla JavaScript.
+Created only by HTML, CSS and vanilla JavaScript.

 Feel free to clone, adapt and use this animated hamburger as you wish.